 Photo courtesy of @drakaea.lind

-How To Set Up a Pedal Board – Signal Chain Order
+How To Set Up a Pedal Board – Order Your Signal Chain

 The average guitar player’s pedal board consists of about 6 pedals.
 A tuner pedal, an overdrive or distortion pedal, a delay pedal, a reverb pedal, a volume pedal, and some kind of modulation pedal like a pitch shifter or flanger pedal.

 Organizing your pedals is one of the most important steps in the world of effect pedals.
 The order of your pedal chain should allow each pedal to showcase its individual tones, while complimenting the other pedal(s) that are feeding into it from the input jack.
 The flow of your guitar’s signal through these pedals is called your “signal chain”.
-Of course, there is room for personal preference when organizing your pedal board’s signal chain, but here are some pointers to get you started.
+Of course, there is room for personal preference when organizing your pedal board’s signal chain, but here is how you can order the six most common pedals during your pedal board setup.

 Your tuner pedal should almost always be the first pedal in your signal chain.
 This will allow your tuner to have a clear, uninterrupted signal from your guitar – allowing for a much more accurate reading of whether or not your guitar is in tune.